Hirokazu Kore-eda

+For Like Father, Like Son (2013) and Shoplifters (2018), he won the Cannes Film Festival's Jury Prize and Palme d'Or, respectively.
+Shoplifters was also nominated for the Academy Award for Best Foreign Language Film.
+Kore-eda has since directed Broker (2022) and Monster (2023).

+Early life and education

-Kore-eda's father was born in Taiwan before being conscripted into the Japanese military during World War II and detained in Siberia for 3 years after the end of the war.
-His paternal grandparents could not marry under Japanese law at the time as they had the same last name, so they eloped to Taiwan where they could, which was then under Japanese colonial rule.
-He has cited this as a reason for his affinity toward Taiwan.
+Kore-eda's father was born in Taiwan.
+Kore-eda's paternal grandparents could not marry under Japanese law at the time as they had the same last name, so they had eloped to Taiwan, then under Japanese colonial rule, where they could marry.
+Kore-eda has cited this as a reason for his affinity toward Taiwan.

+Kore-eda's father was conscripted into the Japanese military during World War II and detained in Siberia for three years after the end of the war.

-Kore-eda was born in Nerima, Tokyo, Japan.
-He is the youngest of three children with two older sisters.
-From a young age, Kore-eda would spend time watching movies with his mother.
+Hirokazu Kore-eda was born on 6 June 1962 in Nerima, Tokyo, Japan.
+He is the youngest of three children.
+From an early age, Kore-eda watched movies with his mother.
 He said through an interpreter, "My mother loved films!
-She adored Ingrid Bergman, Joan Fontaine, Vivien Leigh.
-We couldn’t afford to go together to the cinema, but she was always watching their movies on TV.
+She adored Ingrid Bergman, Joan Fontaine, Vivien Leigh!
+We couldn't afford to go together to the cinema, but she was always watching their movies on TV.
 She stopped all family business or discussions to watch these movies.
 We would watch together.
-So I adored film – like her."
+So I adored film—like her."

 After seeing Japan win the gold medal in men's volleyball at the 1972 Munich Olympics, he started playing in middle school.
 He rose to team captain in high school as a setter.

 He initially failed his entrance exams, but was accepted into Waseda University a year later.
-After graduating from Waseda University's Graduate School of Letters, Arts and Sciences in 1987, Kore-eda worked on documentaries, where he was subject to aggressive management.
-He has cited this as being the reason he tries to avoid becoming angry on his sets and to encourage a happy work environment.
+He graduated from Waseda University's Graduate School of Letters, Arts and Sciences in 1987.